QuiteAFancyEmerald/Holy-Unblocker/README.md

 This website is hosted locally with Scramjet, Ultraviolet (Wisp, Bare-Mux, EpoxyTransport, CurlTransport) and Rammerhead built-in.

-#### You will need Node.js 20.x and Git installed; below is an example for Debian/Ubuntu setup.

 ### For security reasons when hosting with a reverse proxy PLEASE use NGINX not Caddy.
 This is due to wisp-js using loopbacks.

+#### Detailed Setup (Ubuntu Example)
+You will need Node.js 20.x and Git installed; below is an example for Debian/Ubuntu setup.
 <details>

 For simplicity sake you can join the TN discord at discord.gg/unblock and request for mirror site links (that are restocked and unblocked).